Key Takeaways:

 La Jolla, California

 U.C.
-San Diego (UCSD) is a member of the large California Sea Grant, a consortium of colleges and universities from across the Golden State.
-It’s the mission of this top-notch program to “identify emerging marine resource problems and opportunities, conduct applied scientific research, and share findings with stakeholder groups.”
-Past and recent research has studied the socioeconomic factors affecting fishing and fishing communities, looked into safe and sustainable seafood, and helped to recover endangered salmon, among other things.
+San Diego (UCSD) is a member of the California Sea Grant, a consortium of colleges and universities from across the state.
+The mission of this top-notch program is to “identify emerging marine resource problems and opportunities, conduct applied scientific research, and share findings with stakeholder groups.”
+Recent research has studied the socioeconomic factors affecting fishing and fishing communities, explored safe and sustainable seafood options, and contributed to the recovery of endangered salmon, among other initiatives.
 UC San Diego is also home to the Scripps Institute of Oceanography, which offers a variety of internships, research programs, and marine-themed degree programs.
 These include bachelor’s degrees in Earth Sciences, Marine Biology, and Ocean and Atmospheric Sciences, to name but a few.

 University of Delaware